Empower

 Hello, I am Steve - a Glasgow-based Director, Facilitator, and Movement Maker.

-My typical work week involves facilitating workshops and masterclasses for a variety of organisations, alongside lecturing on professional qualification courses at Hamilton Theatre Arts and the Theatre College of Scotland.
-I am also a regular fixture on the youth theatre scene thanks to my role as Artistic Director of Glasgow Acting Academy (SCIO).
+My typical work week involves leading workshops, rehearsing productions, and lecturing on professional qualification courses at Hamilton Theatre Arts and the Theatre College of Scotland.
+Beyond these commitments, I also play an active role in the scottish youth theatre community as the Artistic Director of Glasgow Acting Academy (SCIO).

-Directing credits include No Regrets by Gary McNair and Chaos by Laura Lomas - both of which reached the final stages of NT Connections and were performed at the Dorfman Theatre, London.
-Other directing credits include Connected Baby’s new children’s musical The Little Iceberg, performed at the 2022 and 2023 Edinburgh Fringe Festivals, and Miss Campbell's Class 5th Period by Leyla Josephine, staged at The Tron as part of Wonder Fools’ Positive Stories for Negative Times project.
+Previous Directing credits include No Regrets by Gary McNair and Chaos by Laura Lomas - both of which reached the final stages of NT Connections and were performed at the Dorfman Theatre, London.
+Other directing credits include Anam Alba’s children’s musical The Little Iceberg, performed at the 2022 and 2023 Edinburgh Fringe Festivals, and Miss Campbell's Class 5th Period by Leyla Josephine, staged at The Tron as part of Wonder Fools’ Positive Stories for Negative Times project.

-As a Movement Director, I worked with Pitlochry Festival Theatre on their 2025 production of Water Colour by Milly Sweeney, winner of the 2024 St Andrews Playwriting Award.
-I also choreographed the Movement for Wallace by Rob Drummond and Dave Hook - a co-production between A Play, A Pie and A Pint and Raw Materials.
-Additional credits include Glasgow Live Productions’ staging of Big Fish and New College Lanarkshire’s BA Acting final-year productions: Macbeth Reimagined and Nora: A Doll’s House by Stef Smith.
+As Movement Director, I worked with Pitlochry Festival Theatre on their 2025 production of Water Colour by Milly Sweeney, winner of Best Writer at The Stage Debut Awards and the St Andrews Playwriting Award.
+I also choreographed the movement and worked as Assistant Director on the original run of Wallace by Rob Drummond and Dave Hook - a co-production between A Play, A Pie and A Pint and Raw Material Arts.
+Additional Movement credits include Glasgow Live Productions’ staging of Big Fish and New College Lanarkshire’s BA Acting final-year productions: Macbeth Reimagined and Nora: A Doll’s House by Stef Smith.

 In 2024, I founded Jump: Physical Theatre to create a movement hub in Glasgow and to explore the relationship between physical theatre and film.
-Since its launch, Jump has produced several short films, run four sold-out workshops, and partnered with the Royal Conservatoire of Scotland to host a digital physical theatre short course for adults.
+Since its launch, Jump has produced several short films, run six sold-out workshops, and partnered with the Royal Conservatoire of Scotland to host short courses for adults.
+Jump was also invited to travel to Germany in January 2026 to lead workshops for students at karlsruhe international school.

 Ryan J Mackay, Actor